Every year, millions of vulnerable children and women are trafficked for sex around the world.

 When the likelihood of serving serious jail time and paying significant financial damages increases, the potential financial rewards are no longer worth the high-risk, and traffickers change their behavior.
 This results in safe communities where women and children are dramatically less likely to be trafficked.

-IJM combats sex trafficking in Latin America and Southeast Asia.
+IJM combats sex trafficking in Latin America, Southeast Asia, Europe and Africa.

 We don’t stop at rescuing people from sex trafficking.
 Our goal is to take holistic action towards building a safer future by preventing the crime from happening in the first place.